SrRohitKandpal/100-days-of-code/log.md

 **Thoughts:** I have moced ahead with the project and completed half, will try to complete it tonight before sleeping.

 **Link to work:** You can check progress here https://codepen.io/srrohitkandpal/pen/WpYwpx

+### Day 27: March 31, 2017

+**Today's Progress**: Finally finished the fourth project of Technical Documentation project on beta.freecodecamp.com

+**Thoughts:** Finished and feeling awesome, I have already Build A personal portfolio page in past for freecodecamp, so hopefully thinking of first ever certificate of RWD.

+**Link to work:** You can work here https://codepen.io/srrohitkandpal/pen/WpYwpx